isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/Pre FEM Preparations.md

 <p></p>
 <p>Refer to the Preparation Booklets <a href="/preparation-booklets/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <p></p>
+<p>The information provided in the preparation booklets is used during the
-<p>Participants are encouraged to give <a href="/quality-person-centred-information/" rel="noopener noreferrer nofollow" target="_blank">detailed and specific input</a> in
-their booklets.
-This will make it easier to develop meaningful goals with the student during the meeting.</p>
+FEM.
+Participants are encouraged to give <a href="/quality-person-centred-information/" rel="noopener noreferrer nofollow" target="_blank">detailed and specific input</a> in their booklets.
+This will greatly facilitate developing meaningful goals for the student during the meeting.&nbsp;</p>
 <p></p>
-<p>The information provided in the preparation booklets will be used during
-the FEM.
-Participants can share responses that they have put down in the booklets by writing them on post-it notes and placing them on flip charts.</p>
-<p></p>
 <p>If someone important to the student is unable to attend the FEM, this
-person’s input can still be captured in the preparation booklets and then voiced by another meeting participant during the FEM.</p>
+person’s input can still be captured in the preparation booklets and represented during the FEM.</p>
 <p></p>
 </div>
 </details>